Designing LU merchandise

-If you need help designing the graphics for profile products which are not available in the shops, you can contact Media-Tryck, or one of our procured advertising agencies:
+If you need help designing the graphics for profile products which are not available in the shops, you can contact Lund University Shop by email universitetsbutiken [at] service [dot] lu [dot] se or telephone +46 46 222 47 59.
+Another alternative is to contact one of our procured communications agencies:

 Ordering/procuring profile products is governed by framework agreements managed by Kammarkollegiet (The Legal, Financial and Administrative Services Agency) through www.avropa.se (in Swedish).
-The old framework agreement ceased to be active in September 2017, and the new replacing framework agreement was appealed.
-Until a new framework agreement is in place, a so called direct award of contract need to be used, by reaching out to at least three suppliers per order.
+If your product is not matched by a framework agreement Direct award of contract should be used.

 When you need to order your own merchandise, you can go into the pages for Profile and corporate gift products on avropa.se (in Swedish) and proceed as follows: